 In Acts 17:26, we read that God determines the times and boundaries of people.
 From this statement, we can conclude that the boundaries of nations and the times of the various people and people groups are set by God, and they have been set for God’s own purposes.
 But that doesn’t settle the issue for us.
 Far from it.

 The Greek word translated “stranger” is ξένος (ksénos) meaning a foreigner, or guest.
 Paul uses the same word when he describes Moses in the land of Midian, after he fled his home in Egypt.
 (Acts 7:29) Peter describes followers of Jesus (us!) as “aliens and strangers” in this world.
-(1 Peter 2:11 (using another word meaning sojourner, or foreigner, suggesting a foreigner just temporarily passing through))
+(1 Peter 2:11 (using another word meaning sojourner, or foreigner, suggesting a foreigner who is just temporarily passing through))

 More importantly, the entirety of Scripture is filled with God’s attitude and instruction to us about the strangers among us.
-Most of the places in the Old Testament where God’s instruction to the people comes closest to “love your neighbors” include a list of the same types of people as “the least of these”: orphans, widows and strangers (immigrants).
+Most of the places in the Old Testament where God’s instructs us to “love our neighbors” include a list of the same types of people as “the least of these”: orphans, widows and strangers (immigrants).

 I think we all ascribe, at least in our thinking, to these things, but how do we translate that thinking into our participation as citizens in a free nation in which we have a right to vote for our leaders?
 Does it apply differently somehow?
 That’s where it gets “complicated”.